-The introduction of GDPR back in 2018technicallygave job seekers more rights concerning personal data related to their digital footprint.
-Strictly speaking, an employer should notify you in advance if they intend to check your social accounts as part of their screening process.
-GDPR also states that employers should only take into account information relevant to the role they are hiring for.
-The problem here, however, is that beyond the protected characteristics listed under the Equality Act (age, race, religion, gender etc.), there’s no hard and fast rule as to what is relevant and what isn’t.
+The introduction of GDPR in 2018 technically gave job seekers more rights concerning personal data related to their digital footprint.
+Meaning an employer should notify you in advance if they intend to check your social accounts as part of their screening process.
+GDPR also states that employers should only look for information that's relevant to the role they are hiring for.

 Social Media for Job Seekers – What to Avoid